-You would request due process after an IEP meeting:
+You would request a due process hearing after an IEP meeting:

-Under state law, students cannot initiate due process procedures unless they are “emancipated” or are wards or dependents of the court (and where no parent can be identified or located and no “surrogate” parent has been appointed).
-[Cal.
-Ed.
-Code Sec.
-56501(a).]
+Under state law, students who are minors cannot initiate due process procedures unless they are “emancipated” or are wards or dependents of the court (and where no parent/guardian/other education rights holder can be identified or located and no “surrogate” parent has been appointed).[2]

-You must file your due process complaint with OAH within two years from the date you knew (or had reason to know) of the facts underlying the basis for your complaint.
+You must file your due process complaint with the Office of Administrative Hearings (OAH) within two years from the date you knew (or had reason to know) of the facts underlying the basis for your complaint.
 This deadline does not apply if you were prevented from filing a complaint because the district:

 Special Education Division